algorand/conduit/conduit/plugins/importers/filereader/README.md

     # FilenamePattern is the format used to find block files.
 It uses go string
     # formatting and should accept one number for the round.
+    # The pattern should match the extension of the files to be read.
     filename-pattern: "%[1]d_block.msgp.gz"
 ```